simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-logrotate
 ^^^^^^^^^^^^^^^^^^^^^

-* Fixed a bug in which the 'size' parameter in the global logrotate configuration file was specified more than once.
+* Fixed a bug in which the 'size' parameter in the global :program:`logrotate` configuration file was specified more than once.

 pupmod-simp-network
 ^^^^^^^^^^^^^^^^^^^^^

-* Fix a bug where both the legacy network and NetworkManager were activated in all cases.
+* Fix a bug where both the legacy network and :program:`NetworkManager` were activated in all cases.

 pupmod-simp-nfs
 ^^^^^^^^^^^^^^^

-* Fixed a bug in which IPv6 ``::1`` network entries were not being created in ``/etc/exports``.
-This could cause connections over stunnel to fail under certain conditions.
+* Fixed a bug in which IPv6 '::1' network entries were not being created in :file:`/etc/exports`.
+This could cause connections over :program:`stunnel` to fail under certain conditions.

-* ``rpc.rquotad`` service configuration was erroneously written to ``/etc/sysconfig/nfs`` for EL7.
-It is now written to the correct file, ``/etc/sysconfig/rpc-rquotad``.
+* :program:`rpc.rquotad` service configuration was erroneously written to :file:`/etc/sysconfig/nfs` for EL7.
+It is now written to the correct file, :file:`/etc/sysconfig/rpc-rquotad`.
-* Fixed idmapd-related bugs:
+* Fixed :program:`idmapd`-related bugs:

-  * ``idmapd`` was erroneously only enabled when NFSv3 was allowed. ``idmapd`` is an NFSv4 service.
+  * :program:`idmapd` was erroneously only enabled when NFSv3 was allowed.
+    :program:`idmapd` is an NFSv4 service.
-  * The idmapd client was not configured to use nfsidmap.
-An nfsidmap entry has now been added to ``/etc/request-key.conf``.
+  * The :program:`idmapd` client was not configured to use :program:`nfsidmap`.
+    An :program:`nfsidmap` entry has now been added to :file:`/etc/request-key.conf`.

 * Fixed bugs in which bidirectional communication for NFSv3 was not properly configured.